Hello 2022 HOME Urban Rural Potential Applicant

 What Type of Funds are Available?

 HOME is a federally-funded program.
 Awards are made annually to THDA by the federal government.
 Those funds are then distributed by THDA to grantees within the State of Tennessee based upon a rigorous competitive application and scoring process.
-The current total allocation for the 2018 HOME Program is $14,391,943.

 See Before and After Photos of These Amazing Transformations Made Possible with HOME Funds